 Porting and Water Removal Options

-The porting process is fairly simple and works best when gravity is on your side.
+The porting process is fairly simple, but can only work when gravity is on your side.
 The dehumidifier needs to be placed in a position that is higher than where you want the water to end up.
 If this is not possible due to a grade or a lack of a nearby drain, you can still port your dehumidifier, but you will require a condensate pump to push the water up the grade or over a longer distance.
+If you know this before you buy, you can also consider getting a unit like a Danby 70 pint dehumidifier that can be purchased with a condensate pump already integrated into the unit.

 As mentioned above, most room size dehumidifiers, like our Danby 50 pint, have a condensate bucket that must be emptied by hand.
 A float switch turns off the dehumidifier when the bucket is full to prevent overflows.
 Many dehumidifiers provide a threaded spigot to connect a water hose for drainage.
 If you have a floor drain or basement sink, you can port the water to the drain by using gravity.
 Water is continuously being removed from the air, then into the unit, and then down into the drain.
-You have very little day to day up keep or maintenance.
+You have very little day to day up keep or maintenance with this dehumidifier water removal option.

 Typical Installation Steps and Advice

 The first step is to decide where the dehumidifier will go and how you want the water to go out of it.
 If you want to use the lower cost of gravity you need to get the dehumidifier off the floor and up at least a 6 inches off the ground.
-Take 30 minutes to an hour to figure out the placement of your dehumidifier and the final destination of your drained water.
+Take some time to figure out the placement of your dehumidifier and the final destination of your drained water, as this can save you a lot of time in the future.
 Make a quick diagram of how you are going to transport the water from point A (the dehumidifier) to point B (the drain).

-Most dehumidifiers have a small hole about an inch or smaller that can attach to a hose.
-Some units may have a fitting or adapter included to attach a hose.
-Use this to drain the tank by taking the end of a standard garden hose and screw it onto the drainage pipe of your dehumidifier.
+Most dehumidifiers have a small, threaded hole about an inch or smaller to which you can often attach a hose.
+Some units may have a fitting or adapter included for this purpose.
+The most common size is a 5/8" opening, which fits most standard garden hoses.
+Use this to drain away the collected moisture by taking the end of a standard garden hose and attaching it onto the drain fitting of your dehumidifier.
 Run the hose down to your drain, sump pump, condensate pump, or HVAC drainage line.

 Plug in your dehumidifier and you should be ready to go!
 Make sure that when you plug in your dehumidifier that you do not use small or cheap extension cords.
-The dehumidifier will use a lot of power, so you need to use a heavy duty extension cord.
+A dehumidifier draw a good bit of power, so you need to use a heavy duty, grounded, extension cord.

 Fill the tank with water to test the setup and ensure it is draining properly--do not pour water through the dehumidifier.
 Testing the porting system might sound funny, but you want to make sure it works properly before you leave it alone for any length of time.
 It would be frustrating to leave it and find out later that there is a small leak.
-If you see water leaking from a clamp or connection, water proof the joint.
+If you see water leaking from a clamp, connection, or joint.
 If it is a fitting that was glued, apply some more PVC glue to maintain a better seal.

 Hook a hose up to your dehumidifier.
 Run the line down to a condensate pump.